cdl-geneseo/geneseo-dictionary/S/Shoot-the-Boot.md

 # Shoot the Boot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shoot the Boot

 Created by  Unknown User (lav4), last modified by  Unknown User (klf16) on Apr 29, 2015

 Verb:to drink from a shoe or boot that is filled with beer, spit and usually mucus that is drunk by an individual that makes a mistake in the singing of a drinking song as a means of punishment.
 Example &quot;Last night Ricky had to shoot the boot.
 It was so gross!&quot;Possibly Obsolete (2015) K. Freeman.